frioux/blog/content/posts/using-tailscale-for-authentication.md

 storage, which means fresh deploys of the app continue to have a stable IP address and MagicDNS name.

-I used followed [the official Tailscale instructions for integrating with Fly.io](https://tailscale.com/kb/1132/flydotio/) and seasoned to taste.
+I followed [the official Tailscale instructions for integrating with Fly.io](https://tailscale.com/kb/1132/flydotio/) and seasoned to taste.
 Here's my Dockerfile: